ChrisMBarr/UserScripts/README.md

 Minor UI improvements to browsing items on Amazon Vine:
 * Adds a button to just display the ETV inline without having to see the full details (helpful when comparing prices or searching for a 0ETV!)
-* Adds a button to help fix products with an infinite spinner
+* Adds a button to help fix products with the "infinite spinner" error
 * Sticky UI as you scroll:
   * The top bar and the pagination is stuck as you scroll
   * The categories side bar is stuck as you scroll, unless the categories are taller than your browser window